Disneyland to Close Parks, MLB Suspends Spring Training – Up News Info Los Angeles

 MARCH 10TH: Goldenvoice announces the postponement of Coachella and Stagecoach until October 2020.
 The festival was originally scheduled for the weekends of April 10 and 16.
 It will now take place on the weekends of October 9 and 16.
 The Country Stagecoach The music festival moved to the weekend of October 23.

 MARCH 10TH: RuPaul's DragPa LA announces that it will cancel its May event at the Los Angeles Convention Center.
-The event will return to town in 2021.
-The event said it was working with Eventbrite to issue refunds for existing DragCon LA ticket holders for the next 7 days.
+The event will return to the city in 2021.
+The event said it was working with Eventbrite to issue refunds to existing DragCon LA ticket holders for the next 7 days.

-MARCH 10TH: The Los Angeles Times postpones the 25th Book Festival for the weekend of October 3 and 4 on the USC campus.
-The 4th Food Bowl, previously scheduled for May, will also move to fall, awaiting an official date.
+MARCH 10TH: The Los Angeles Times postpones the 25th Book Festival for the weekend of October 3-4 on the USC campus.
+The 4th Food Bowl, previously scheduled for May, will also move to fall, pending an official date.

-MARCH 10TH: Sony Pictures anticipates the release date in the United States for the Peter Rabbit sequel "Peter Rabbit 2: The Runaway,quot; from April 3 to August 7.
+MARCH 10TH: Sony Pictures brings forward the US release date for the Peter Rabbit sequel "Peter Rabbit 2: The Runaway,quot; from April 3 to August 7.

 MARCH 9: Rock band Pearl Jam postpones part of their 2020 Gigaton tour to be performed in Los Angeles and San Diego.